CMSgov/T-MSIS-Data-Quality-Measures-Generation-Code/README.md

 ```

 ## Create or modify a Runner Class
 Measure semantic processing is implemented within a Runner class object.
-Measures methods may be re-used driven by parameters in the manifest or distinct fucntions may be implemented.
+Measures methods may be re-used driven by parameters in the manifest or distinct functions may be implemented.
 ```python
     def my_measure(spark, dqm: DQMeasures, measure_id,  x) :